 - your last three months bank statements (for all accounts)

-- an accommodation reference either from the University's Accommodation Services (if you stayed in University accommodation during the previous year) or the landlord with whom you rented during the previous year.
+- an official reference letter from the University's Accommodation Services (if you stayed in University accommodation during the previous year) or the landlord with whom you rented during the previous year

 - dates of the proposed tenancy

 We do not require a formal lease at the point of applying to the scheme.
 If you are accepted onto the scheme, we will request a copy a signed copy of the lease from you at that time.

 You should submit your application form and supporting documentation to the Scholarships and Student Funding Team at Old College, or by email to email@example.com

 Scholarships and Student Funding staff will process your application and pass it to the Scholarships and Student Funding Services Manager who make the final decision on whether or not to support your application.

 When it has been agreed to support an application, you will be required to pay an annual administration fee of £30.
 Once this has been received, a rent guarantee agreement will be drawn up which the University will require you to sign confirming your responsibility for rent owed and paid by the University on your behalf.